FirerPlayer/Weather-Picker-react/README.md

 # Weather-Picker-react
 A web application with a cool frontend, that show the current temperature in the location that user can choice.
-Completely desenvolve with Django, React.js, Tailwind CSS, HTML and JavaScript
+Completely desenvolve with React.js, Tailwind CSS and HTML.
+The purpose of this project is to practice react.js and frontend technics, such web desing, making svg files, positioning web elements and making things look nice.